muitocomplicado/pr-build/README.md

 		-k --skip         skip to the last patch (must have all other builds ready) -w --wait         pauses after each major subversion command -z --zip          zip structure (default v2)
+		-x --password     defines the password for a passworded installer

 		-y --python       do not compile python
 		-i --installer    do not create installers